 Of important note, Kula is also a town of artists.
 Kula has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Kula’s character.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.43% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Kula is worth considering.

 Kula is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Kula is an extremely ethnically-diverse town.
 The people who call Kula home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kula residents report their race to be White, followed by Asian.
-Important ancestries of people in Kula include English, Irish, Portuguese, and Scottish.
+Kula also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.34% of the town’s residents.
+Important ancestries of people in Kula include English, German, Irish, Italian, and Portuguese.

 The most common language spoken in Kula is English.
-Other important languages spoken here include Pacific Island languages and Spanish.
+Other important languages spoken here include Spanish and Japanese.